Graduate Diploma in Information and Communications Technology

 Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.

 Local and International applicants who are applying through the Universities Admissions Centre (UAC) will find details of minimum English proficiency requirements and acceptable proof on the UAC website.
-Local applicants applying directly to UWS should also use the information provided on the UAC website.
+Local applicants applying directly to the University should also use the information provided on the UAC website.

-International students applying to UWS through UWS International can find details of minimum English proficiency requirements and acceptable proof on the UWS International website.
+International students applying to The University through the International Office can find details of minimum English proficiency requirements and acceptable proof on their website.

-Overseas qualifications must be deemed by the Australian Education International - National Office of Overseas Skills Recognition (AEI-NOOSR) to be equivalent to Australian qualifications in order to be considered by UAC and UWS
+Overseas qualifications must be deemed by the Australian Education International - National Office of Overseas Skills Recognition (AEI-NOOSR) to be equivalent to Australian qualifications in order to be considered by UAC and Western Sydney University

 Qualification for this award requires the successful completion of eight units as follows